 Your doctor at Ramirez & Poulos, MD, PA, can slow the progression of early-stage glaucoma.
 Treatment can reduce the pressure in your eyes and preserve your vision.
 It can’t restore vision you’ve already lost, which is why it’s important to be screened regularly for glaucoma.

 The first-line treatment of glaucoma is usually medication, including eye drops and oral medication.
 Medication can reduce fluid production in your eye or help the fluid in your eye drain more easily.

 If medication alone doesn’t control the pressure in your eye, the next step would be surgery.
 Glaucoma surgery uses minimally invasive techniques, including laser treatment and small incisions.
 Depending on the severity of your glaucoma and your overall eye health, your doctor can either fix the drainage channel in your eye or create a new channel.

 Though glaucoma isn’t curable, it’s controllable, especially with early detection.
-To schedule an eye exam, call the office of Ramirez & Poulos, MD, PA, or use the online booking tool.
+To schedule an eye exam, call the office of Ramirez & Poulos, MD, PA.